To view the full profile of each member, click on their name.

 Interests: History of marketing in not-for-profit institutions including NGOs and humanitarian aid organizations.
 Previous research has examined the nature of charitable donations and fundraising strategies in Canada, along with examining advertising strategies used by Plan Canada to recruit foster parents.

-Professor – History, National University Ireland – Galway
+Professor – Department of History, National University Ireland – Galway

 PhD Candidate – History, University of Laval